-Energy research at Birmingham is driven by research centres that are pushing the boundary in innovation to answer the difficult questions.
+Energy research at Birmingham is driven by research centres that are pushing innovation to answer the difficult questions about our energy development and consumption.
 Our research centres are recognised nationally and internationally for their significant contribution in research and education.

 In this search for sustainable energy there are unintended consequences for habitats and ecosystems, sometimes exacerbating the severe effects of climate change.
 Addressing the challenge of Energy requires multiple disciplines to collaborate on approaches to not only provide new, clean energy for a growing population, but to address the political and environmental issues of large-scale production of new energy solutions such as hydro- and wind-power.